crimeraaa/dst-shellbells/README.md

 	else
 		applied_spawning_pos = placementfn(spawning_pos, notes.t * spacing_multiplier)
 	end
--- rest of the function is cut off for brevity.
+-- rest of the function in this sample is cut off for brevity.
 ```
-> Oh, I should probably mention the `spacing_mult`parameter just to complete the set!
+> Oh, I should probably mention the `spacing_mult` parameter just to complete the set!

 ### spacing_mult